What is vitamin D?

 At the same time, scientists think that climates with high temperatures, humidity and ultraviolet rays may also affect the virus’ survival.
 As such, they do not really know how vitamin D affects COVID-19.

 Currently, the WHO says there is not enough evidence to prove that taking vitamin D can prevent COVID-19 or help treat the disease.
 But many scientists believe that this nutrient provides health benefits that keep people in good condition.
-Consult with your doctor if you are considering increasing your vitamin D intake.
+Consult with your doctor if you are considering increasing your intake.

 This content is also available in: Tiếng Việt